COSTINC/ComputationalTools/3DEpiBlock.md

 ## Description

-MC simulations of polymer and liquid-liquid phase separation on a face-centered cubic lattice.
+KMC simulations of block copolymer a

+face-centered cubic lattice.

 ## How to cite
 S.K.
-Ghosh & D. Jost
+Ghosh & D. Jost (2018) How epigenome drives chromatin folding and dynamics, insights from efficient coarse-grained models of chromosomes.
+PLoS Comp.
+Biol.
+14, e1006159.